texfaq/texfaq.github.io/FAQ-complist.md

 [`paralist`](https://ctan.org/pkg/paralist)'s `inparaenum`; you define a notional grid on which list entries are to appear, and list items will always appear at positions on that grid.
-The effect is somewhat like that of the ''tab'' keys on traditional typewriters; the package was designed for example sheets, or lists of answers in the appendices of a book.
+The effect is somewhat like that of the "tab" keys on traditional typewriters; the package was designed for example sheets, or lists of answers in the appendices of a book.

 The [`expdlist`](https://ctan.org/pkg/expdlist), [`mdwlist`](https://ctan.org/pkg/mdwlist) and [`paralist`](https://ctan.org/pkg/paralist)
-packages all offer other facilities for list configuration: you should probably not try the ''do-it-yourself'' approaches outlined below if you need one of the packages for some other list configuration purpose.
+packages all offer other facilities for list configuration: you should probably not try the "do-it-yourself" approaches outlined below if you need one of the packages for some other list configuration purpose.

-For ultimate flexibility (including manipulation of `\topsep`), the [`enumitem`](https://ctan.org/pkg/enumitem) package permits adjustment of list parameters using a ''_key_=&lsaquo;_value_&rsaquo;'' format.
+For ultimate flexibility (including manipulation of `\topsep`), the [`enumitem`](https://ctan.org/pkg/enumitem) package permits adjustment of list parameters using a "_key_=&lsaquo;_value_&rsaquo;" format.
 For example, one might write
 ```latex
 \usepackage{enumitem}